 GWSIT, and indeed in the whole concept of social

-place for social intelligence, of course.
-Nor is social
+social intelligence, of course.
+Nor is social intelligence

 After an initial burst of interest in the GWSIT, work on the assessment and correlates of social intelligence fell off sharply until the 1960s (Walker & Foley, 1973), when this line of research was revived within the context of Guilford's (1967) Structure of Intellect model.
 Guilford postulated a system of at least 120 separate intellectual abilities, based on all possible combinations of five categories of operations (cognition, memory, divergent production, convergent production, and evaluation), with four categories of content (figural, symbolic, semantic, and behavioral) and six categories of products (units, classes, relations, systems, transformations, and implications).
 Interestingly, Guilford considers his system to be an expansion of the tripartite classification of intelligence originally proposed by E.L.
 Thorndike.
 Thus, the symbolic and semantic content domains correspond to abstract intelligence, the figural domain to practical intelligence, and the behavioral domain to social intelligence.